Mfumo24/se-assignment-6-introduction-to-python-Mfumo24/README.md

     print("it always executes")

 10. Modules and Packages:
-   - Explain the concepts of modules and packages in Python.
+   * Explain the concepts of modules and packages in Python.
 How can you import and use a module in your script?
 Provide an example using the `math` module.

+    - This is how you importe a module: import math print(math.pi)  # Output: 3.14

 11. File I/O:
     * How do you read from and write to files in Python?
 Write a script that reads the content of a file and prints it to the console, and another script that writes a list of strings to a file.